hindu-comm/weblogs/manasataramgini/2008/02/2008-02-13_thinking-of-kshemendra.md

 and intellectual Arya-s and through them imbibing (kShemendra uses the Sanskrit word “chewing” or “tasting” like food) the meaning of great
 kAvya:
-sahavAsaH kavi-varaIr-mahAkAvyaartha-charvaNam |
+sahavAsaH kavi-varaIr-mahAkAvyaartha-charvaNaM \|
-AryatvaM sujanair-maitrI saumanasyaM suveShatA ||
+AryatvaM sujanair-maitrI saumanasyaM suveShatA \|\|
 He also mentions observing the skills of sculptors, warriors in battle, graveyards and forests, and hearing the sorrowful lamentations:
-shilpinAM kaushala-prekSha vIra-yuddhAvalochanam |
+shilpinAM kaushala-prekSha vIra-yuddhAvalochanaM \|
-shoka-pralApa-shravaNaM shmashAnaaraNya darshanam ||
+shoka-pralApa-shravaNaM shmashAnaaraNya darshanaM \|\|

 Thus, in kShemendra we see the eternal naturalist, linguist and sociologist who is immersed in the study of the world around him.
 It